-Some Make it Matter talks that were very well received at MongoDB World 2018 are:
+Some Make it Matter talks that were very well received at past events include:

 - How a Data-Driven Methodology can Influence Aviation Decisions by Annie Wen, International Civil Aviation Organization (ICAO)

-- Building for the Best of Us: Design and Development with Girls in Mind by Sara Chipps, Jewelbots video
+- Building for the Best of Us: Design and Development with Girls in Mind by Sara Chipps, Jewelbots slides

-- Digitizing Colossal Data Using Tech to Disrupt the Legal Industry by Neha Nivedita, NodeXperts video
+- Digitizing Colossal Data Using Tech to Disrupt the Legal Industry by Neha Nivedita, NodeXperts slides

 The MongoDB World Audience